ebi-uniprot/uniprot-manual/help/gene_ontology.md

 If GO-CAM data is available for a given protein, a second tab labeled ‘GO-CAM’ can be found in the ‘Function’ section of the protein entry, displaying GO causal activity models to which the protein has been annotated.

 Only GO-CAM models that have been curated by UniProt curators are displayed to maintain consistency across the database.
 If a protein does not have an annotated GO-CAM model, a message will be displayed in the tab.

+Please note that GO-CAM models cannot be viewed on a mobile device.